grafana/writers-toolkit/docs/sources/write/front-matter/index.md

   - /docs/writers-toolkit/write/front-matter/
 date: "2022-06-27T11:51:13-05:00"
 description:
-  Learn about how Grafana builds front matter to properly enable the publication and search of our technical documentation.
+  Learn about how Grafana uses front matter to properly enable the publication and search of our technical documentation.
 keywords:
   - front matter
   - alias
-review_date: "2024-04-09"
+review_date: "2024-09-03"
 title: Front matter
 weight: 400
 ---